abdelrahmanalimohamed/DailyPulseSolution/README.md

 # DailyPulse Solution

-DailyPulse Solution is a .NET Core 6 application implementing Clean Architecture.
-It is designed to manage projects, employees, tasks, and locations in a structured and modular way.
-This repository contains a Web API for backend operations, organized using Clean Architecture principles.
+DailyPulse Solution is a .NET Core 6 application implementing **Clean Architecture** along with **CQRS** and **Mediator** patterns.
+The project is designed to manage projects, employees, tasks, and locations in a modular and organized way.

 ## Table of Contents